xdaco/canfestival-3-asc/README.md

-This is a fork of the CanFestival-3 project http://dev.automforge.net/CanFestival-3
+This is a fork of the CanFestival-3 project from https://bitbucket.org/Mongo/canfestival-3-asc/src/default/ which is again a fork of http://dev.automforge.net/CanFestival-3

 Latest work done:

 - Fix some big endian issues and remove compiler warnings by adding explicit casts.
 Thanks to Casey Klimasuskas for sharing.

-- The Canopen dictionary editor Objdictedit.py now allows to define the size of each string or domain, thanks to Mattes Standfuﬂ for his work
+- The Canopen dictionary editor Objdictedit.py now allows to define the size of each string or domain, thanks to Mattes Standfu√ü for his work

-- The stack can now be compiled as a .so shared lib, thanks to Mattes Standfuﬂ for this also
+- The stack can now be compiled as a .so shared lib, thanks to Mattes Standfu√ü for this also

 - New example added : examples/linux/dcf